 1997—Worked behind the scenes to remove obstacles to medical device problem reporting that had been quietly slipped into the original 1990 Safe Medical Devices Act (SMDA) at the last minute.

-Late 1990s—New online products were launched, including Health Devices Gold, Health Devices International Sourcebase, Healthcare Standards Directory Online, and others.
+1998-1999—New online products were launched, including Health Devices Gold, Health Devices International Sourcebase, and Healthcare Standards Directory Online

 Early 1990s—Opened regional offices in Europe, the Middle East, and Asia Pacific.
 Expanded our international activities with consulting projects for hospitals, health systems, and government agencies in Australia, Bahrain, Cameroon, Costa Rica, France, Germany, Ghana, Indonesia, Ireland, Malaysia, Oman, Panama, Peru, Turkey, and the United Kingdom.

 1990s—The first Patient Reference Guide, High-Dose Chemotherapy with Bone Marrow Transplant and/or Stem Cell Transplant for Metastatic Breast Cancer, was published as part of ECRI Institute's goal for a National Patient Library™.

 2002—The second patient reference guide used an evidence-base to help answer the question Should I Enter a Clinical Trial?

 2006—Developed and launched the Bulimia Nervosa Resource Guide for family and friends: www.bulimiaguide.org.

 2001—Jeffrey C. Lerner, PhD, was appointed President and Chief Executive Officer.
 Anthony Montagnolo, MS, was appointed Chief Operating Officer and Executive Vice President.
 Ronni Solomon, JD, was selected Executive Vice President and General Counsel.